 - Click B17.
 Tap Ctrl + Down Arrow.
 This will move the active cell to the last non-blank cell in column B (Williams in B121).
 This same technique works moving to the last non-blank cell on the right (Ctrl + Right Arrow) or on the left (Ctrl + Left Arrow). - d.
-Copy the formula in K12 by doing the following: - 1.
-Click K12 and tap Ctrl + C to copy the cell. - 2.
-With K12 still active, hold down the Shift key and click cell K121.
-This selects the range K12:K121.
+Finish displaying the grades by doing the following: - 1.
+Fill the formula in K12 down to K121, preserving the format. - 2.
+Select K12:K121, right-click and select Format Cells.
+Click the Alignment tab.
+Under Horizontal, select Left (Indent) and in the Indent box enter 3.